Retail meat cuts by the package

 - Once you have decided what you would like to order, please email your order to firstname.lastname@example.org or call us at (971) 720-0462.
 Include your contact information (phone number and email).

 Orders of frozen, packaged bison meat can be picked up by appointment at our ranch which is located off of King’s Valley Highway (Highway 223) south of Dallas, Oregon.
 The ranch address is: 16055 Gilliam Road, Dallas, Oregon 97338.
-We have a locked gate so please call us when you plan to visit so we can be here to meet you.
+We have a locked front gate so please call or email us when you plan to visit so we can be here to meet you.

 We accept checks, cash and credit/debit cards as payment.